alteryx/ayx-developer-sdk/docs/references/plugin_lifecycle_markdown.md

 `AMPProviderV2`, which sets incoming and outgoing anchor information, including the name and metadata.
-Additionally, since `__init__` runs in update-only mode, you should aim to perform a minimal amount of processing in this methods, since a fast update makes users happy.
+Additionally, since `__init__` runs in update-only mode, you should aim to perform a minimal amount of processing in this method, since a fast update makes users happy.

 Refer to the sequence diagram for a visual representation of this
 lifecycle: